 The company did not have sufficient and adequate records.
 It did not have enough cylinders to exchange the out-of-date cylinder with a newer model with a collared valve, which would have eliminated the risk of a leak.
 No warning appeared on the cylinder to caution customers from transporting the cylinders in anything but an upright position.
 Even a recertification examination of the cylinder would have resulted in a fitted collared valve.

-At the conclusion of the trial, jurors were asked to determine whether Southern States had exercised “ordinary care” as a propane supplier even though it had not answered its emergency phone line, it failed to keep customer records and collect tanks not used within a year.
+At the conclusion of the trial, jurors were asked to determine if Southern States is found liable in a propane explosion and whether Southern States had exercised “ordinary care” as a propane supplier even though it had not answered its emergency phone line, it failed to keep customer records and collect tanks not used within a year.

 The jury divided fault between Southern States, the employer and the manager.
 They decided that Southern States was 40 percent liable for the accident and required the company pay approximately $6 million to the widow to cover lost earning potential, the loss of her love, affection and services of her husband, his pain and suffering along with punitive damages